 Like the planet as a whole, the future of rivers is profoundly affected by human induced climate change.
 Since Dr. James Hansen of NASA sounded the alarm about climate change in 1981, the science has become increasingly clear that many of the most severe future threats to rivers will be driven by fossil fuel consumption and rising greenhouse gas concentrations.
 As a result, our Sustainable Practices Program became a core element of our Outdoor Education Programs and in 2007 we drafted our Greenhouse Gas Action Plan or GAP which analyzed our carbon footprint and set a series of goals based upon the IPCC recommendations.
 By the 2008 season we had implemented the GAP with solar hot water heating, waste vegetable oil (WVO) as fuel for our vehicles, a permaculture garden and energy conservation measures which allowed us to better the IPCC guidelines by 10% and its timeline by 4 years.

-Although it was gratifying when The International Ecotourism Society (TIES) chose our carbon reduction effort for presentation to their meeting in Vancouver, BC in November of 2008, the very fact that it stood out was a bad sign for the world’s climate!
+Although it was gratifying when The International Ecotourism Society (TIES) chose our carbon reduction effort for presentation to their meeting in Vancouver, BC in November of 2008 (check out the ECOS video below that was shown at the conference), the very fact that it stood out was a bad sign for the world’s climate!
 Without radical changes in national and international policy profound consequences would follow.

 So in December of 2015 when COP21 convened in Paris, there seemed to be little reason for optimism.
 Almost unbelievably an historic event occurred when 195 nations unanimously adopted two degrees centigrade as their target and signed the COP21 Climate Change Agreement!
 Although President Obama played an important role in the success of the conference, this effort did not originate from Washington, rather it was the result of grassroots activism.
 “Subnational actors,” such as states and cities from around the world, demonstrated amazing feats of leadership with aggressive de-carbonization goals that far outstripped their respective governments.
 (Adriane was part of this effort, see: “The World Agrees: Let’s Get Busy on Climate!“)